Plant Diversity Co.

 You can find further farmer testimonials on social media via Facebook, Twitter & Instagram.

-If you’re looking for further education on the concept of multi-species cover crops for winter forage - consider attending one of our upcoming Local Farmer Meetings/Upcoming Events.
+If you’re looking for further education on the concept of multi-species cover crops for winter forage & grazing - consider attending one of our upcoming meetings.

 A great opportunity to network with like-minded farmers from your area.